 The event will begin with section play followed by a knockout event.
 The number of sections should normally be either 4 or 8 depending on entries.
-The manager shall, after consultation with the CNZ Tournament Committee liaison, have the power to choose a different number of sections, if that would better suit the number of entries.
+The Manager may, with the agreement of the CNZ Tournament Committee liaison, choose a different number of sections, if that would better suit the number of entries.